 If you visit our website

 In order to keep track of and get a better understanding of the origin and behavior of visitors on our site we are using Google analytics.
 This is done in a way that respects privacy, and complies to the guidelines that are provided through the GDPR.
 To cut a potentially long story short: data on website visitors is anonymized.
-Google has written an extensive article on how they do this, please read it here.
+Google has written an extensive article on how they do this, please read it on their website

 For our existing clients